junseo-hong/physicalgrade/README.md

 # physicalgrade
-Military Physical Grade Calculator website where you can calculate your Korean Military Physical grade in just a few clicks!
+Military Physical Grade Calculator website where you can calculate your Korean Military physical grade in just a few clicks.

 ## Details about the website
 I made this website while I was serving my Military duties in the Republic of Korea Army.
 What the website does is it calculates the military physical grade based on user